google/acai/README.md

   private static class MyFakeDatabaseWiper implements TestingService {
     @Inject private MyFakeDatabse myFakeDatabase;

-    @AfterTest void wipeDatabase() {
+    @After void wipeDatabase() {
       myFakeDatabase.wipe();
     }
   }
 }
 ```

-Note that when a module is passed to Acai in a rule any @BeforeSuite
+Note that when a module is passed to Acai in a rule any @BeforeClass
 methods are only executed once per suite even if the same module is used in
 multiple Acai rules in multiple different test classes within that suite.
 This allows tests of the server to be structured into test classes according to